 - Direct Deposit & Sick Time through ESP

 - Direct Deposit Information

-- Timesheets 101 (PDF) - Everything you need to know to fill out your timesheet
+- Paper Timesheets 101 - Everything you need to know to fill out your paper timesheet

 Beginning July 1, 2018 the new IHSS Paid Sick Leave Program is available for current, active IHSS program providers.